UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.8 =

+* Fix: Delay forcing the mobile sub menu width until after the 'mega-menu-open' class has been added
+* Fix: Add quotes to font families that contain a number, e.g. 'Baloo 2'

 = 2.9.7 =